openlibhums/memory-alpha/content/pages/support/plugins/imports-article-images.md

 set it as the articles large image file (also known as the hero image).

 > [!WARNING]
-> You MUST ensure you have a license/permission to download and use the image.
-We recommend Unsplash, where Images are licensed similar to CC0.
-The URL **MUST** be directly to the image, not the landing page.
-On Unsplash you can get this by right-clicking on the "Download free" button and selecting "Copy link address".
+> You MUST ensure you have a licence/permission to download and use the image.
+It is recommended to use Unsplash (or similar services), where images are licensed similar to CC0.
+The URL must be directly to the image, not the landing page.
+On Unsplash you can get this by right-clicking on the **Download free** button and selecting **Copy link address**.

 1. Download the [article image import template](../downloadables/article-images-import-template.csv).
 2. Fill in the details, you can add on article per line.
-3. On the Imports Plugin main page select **Article Images** and click **Start Import**.
+3. On the Imports Plugin main page select **Article images** and click **Start import**.
 4. Select your CSV and **Upload it**.
 5. Click **Import** to complete the process.